 - Find a moving company.
 Ask around for good recommendations.
 Get a few quotes for the move to help you decide who to pick.

-- If you work for yourself or have a business and you're moving to a new state, learn the new state business and tax laws.
+- If you work for yourself or have a business and you're moving to a new state, learn the latest state business and tax laws.

 Two months before your move

-- Keep immunization records, medical forms, and birth certificates separate from other papers that you plan to pack for the move.
-You'll need these papers to get the children enrolled in their new school.
-Keep them with your important personal papers rather than risk losing them or misplacing them in the move.
+- Keep immunization records, medical forms, and birth certificates separate from other papers you plan to pack for the move.
+You'll need these papers to enroll the children in their new school.
+Keep them with your essential personal papers rather than risk losing them or misplacing them in the move.

 - Verify that your kids' immunization records are up to date.
 It might be easier to make appointments with their current doctors than to find new ones after the move.

-- Get a change-of address kit from the post office so that you can have mail forwarded to your new address.
+- Get a change-of-address kit from the post office to have mail forwarded to your new address.

 - Make a list of all the contacts you need to inform of your move: banks, credit cards, insurance companies, any car payments, magazine subscriptions, memberships, IRS, etc.

-- Schedule closings of your gym membership, any community clubs or country clubs which you have joined, etc. Before you close your membership, verify whether these organizations have branches where you are moving.
+- Schedule closings of your gym membership, any community clubs or country clubs that you have joined, etc. Before you close your membership, verify whether these organizations have branches where you are moving.

 - Schedule your move with the moving company.